 - Business Energy Investment Tax Credit (BEITC) – The full cost of your solar array; hardware and installation (everything listed above) is eligible for a 30% credit in year one.

 - MACRS (Depreciation – 5 Year Property) – You are allowed to depreciate the full cost of the system, less half of the value of the BEITC.

 - ZRECs (Zero-emission Renewable Energy Credits) and On-Site Production and Consumption – Reduce your retail electricity purchases AND get paid for it.
 You create renewable energy (electricity) through a qualifying generator (your solar array).
 You then consume the energy produced (reducing your retail electricity purchases).
 Then you get paid a set amount for each ZREC you have created.
 One REC is equal to the production of 1 MWh (mega-watt hour).
 RECs are created and rewarded quarterly each year for the 15 year life of the contract.

 - C-PACE (Connecticut – Property Assessed Clean Energy) – If your solar power project meets certain eligibility requirements, PACE is a tax-lien financing program that allows property owners to obtain lower interest financing of solar projects by structuring it as a property tax assessment.

-How can a good solar contractor add value to the project?
+How can a good commercial solar contractor add value to the project?